AlisonSalerno/clickbait_detector/README.md

 ## Next Steps/Future Improvement Ideas

-- explore Deep NLP and neural net models to see if they make a stronger classifier
+- Explore Deep NLP and neural net models to see if they make a stronger classifier
-- set up a front end / app using Flask to predict on new headlines in a current day scenario
+- Set up a front end / app using Flask to predict on new headlines in a current day scenario
-- analyze topics and themes with LDA
+- Analyze topics and themes with LDA
-- possibly use LDA topics for modeling
+- Possibly use LDA topics for modeling
-- test model on a new dataset
+- Test model on a new dataset

 ## Presentation link